eddikim/mapdesign/README.md

-# Map Design using Tiles
+# Map Design using MetaTiles

 ### By Edward Kim